 HOW ARE NATURAL FANCY COLOURED DIAMONDS VALUED

-As with Colourless Diamonds, the value of Natural Fancy Coloured Diamonds is gauged according to the 4Cs - Colour, Clarity, Cut, and Carat Weight.
+As with Colourless Diamonds, the value of Natural Fancy Coloured Diamonds is gauged according to the 4Cs - Diamond Colour, Diamond Clarity, Diamond Cut, and Diamond Carat Weight.
 However due to the uniqueness and rarity of Natural Fancy Coloured Diamonds, the colour of the stone is ranked as the most important attribute for defining the diamond’s value.

 In contrast to Colourless Diamonds, a Natural Fancy Coloured Diamond with numerous inclusions which would result in a low clarity grade will be highly valued by a connoisseur of Fancy diamonds if the face up colour that the diamond displays is very attractive.
 However, as with Colourless Diamonds, inclusions that will impact upon the durability of the gem can significantly lower a Fancy colour diamond’s value.
 Natural Fancy Coloured Diamonds can of course exhibit colour graining which is considered an inclusion.

 FEATURES AND GRADING OF NATURAL FANCY COLOURED DIAMONDS